Discover Where To Stay In Mexico City? 10 Best Places

 It has been undergoing major urbanization since the mid-1990s and now contains many residential developments, shopping centers, office buildings, schools and universities and public spaces such as the Parque de los Venados (Park of Deer) .

 Roma Norte is a neighborhood in Mexico City.
 It is located in the Cuauhtémoc borough.
 The neighborhood has grown rapidly, and it is now one of the most populated neighborhoods in Mexico City.
 This neighborhood is located in the center of Mexico City, with 2 million people within its boundaries.
-The neighborhood borders are Francisco I. Madero to the south, Calzada de Tlalpan to the north, Avenida del Trabajo to the west and Tepeyac Hill (Tlatelolco) in the east.

 It is located between the neighborhoods of San Ángel to the north and San Lázaro to the south.In the pre-Hispanic period, what is now Roma Norte was a lake called "Laguna de Cuitlahuac", which dried up before Spaniards arrived.
 In 1519, during Hernán Cortés's conquest of Mexico, he ordered the population to be moved to Tenochtitlan.Roma Norte is a neighborhood in Mexico City.